OS2sandbox/health-analyzer-poc/README.md

-# 🚀 Project Health Analyzer
+# 🚀 Health Analyzer poc
 *A comprehensive toolkit for assessing the health, security, and vitality of software projects on GitHub.*

 ## 🎯 Purpose